antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 The analysis connects to the Gene Ontology knowledgebase (<a href="http://geneontology.org/" target="_blank">http://geneontology.org/</a>), "the world’s largest source of information on the functions of genes".
 The knowledgebase contains information about which genes are involved in which biological processes.

-The R2 Gene Ontology algorithm checks for which processes the involved genes are overrepresented in our list of differentially expressed genes, i.e. it looks at the probability that the number of up or down regulated genes of that process, occur in our list by chance (randomly).
+The R2 Gene Ontology algorithm checks for which processes the involved genes are overrepresented in our list of differentially expressed genes, i.e. it looks at the probability that the number of up or down regulated genes of that process, occur in our list by chance (randomly). <br>
 In this table each row contains information of one biological process: its name, the p-value of the overrepresentation and the involved genes that are up (yes >= no) or down (yes < no) regulated with therapy.
 Above the table you can find the meaning of the red and green color coding.

 ---